twitter-archive/ostrich/README.md

 There are several other useful methods for creating derivative gauges or capturing timings -- check out the code.

+## Profiling

+If you're using [heapster](https://github.com/mariusaeriksen/heapster), you can generate a profile suitable for reading with [google perftools](http://code.google.com/p/google-perftools/)

+Example use:

+    curl -s 'localhost:9990/pprof/heap?pause=10' >| /tmp/prof

+This will result in a file that you can be read with [pprof](http://goog-perftools.sourceforge.net/doc/cpu_profiler.html)

 ## Credits